kyrstenkelly/kyrstenkelly-com/content/undefined-url-found-hostname.md

 date: 2019-07-30
 description: "A strange story about using StackOverflow-sourced hacks."
 slug: undefined-url-found-a-hostname
+tags: url, javascript, stackoverflow
 ---

-We wanted to verify if a url was either one of our allowed redirect domains, or just a relative path.
+One of our applications will read a query parameter such as `?next=<some url>` and redirect to that once it's done with it's task.
+In that app, we wanted to verify if the `next` URL provided was either one of our allowed redirect domains, or just a relative path.
+Otherwise, if it's a URL we don't recognize, don't go there.

+To do this we wanted to parse out the hostname.
 We were using this solution, which can be found on StackOverflow within seconds of googling "javascript url get hostname" (as the [accepted answer](https://stackoverflow.com/a/736970/11294434)...from _2012 mind you_).

 ```js
 function getHostname(url: string): string {